GovReady/govready-q/README.md

 Cyber security compliance would be easier and less time consuming if the components of our IT systems automatically generated the paperwork auditors want.

-That's the idea behind GovReady Compliance Apps: resuable data packages mapping your IT system components to compliance controls so sofware maintains the paperwork while your people to get back to improving security and managing risk.
+That's the idea behind GovReady Compliance Apps: reusable data packages mapping your IT system components to compliance controls so software maintains the paperwork, allowing your people to get back to improving security and managing risk.

 Compliance apps map IT System components to compliance controls.
-A "component" can be any part of a system that contributes to its operation including organizational processes.
+A "component" can be any part of a system that contributes to its operation -- including organizational processes.
 Compliance apps collect and assess information about one or more system components and translate that information to compliance documentation.

 ![Apps map components to security/compliance controls](docs/assets/app_diagram2.png)

 Compliance apps are data definitions written in YAML.
 Organizations can and should plan to develop their own compliance apps, just as they would develop their own configuration files.
-The principle benefit of compliance apps is their modularization and reusability.
+The principal benefit of compliance apps is their modularization and reusability.

 Content in GovReady-Q is organized around apps and modules: